graphitemaster/aau/site/content/index.md

 in practice are actively malicious because they encourage silencing in the form of unsafe type casting.

 The reality is that the use of signed and unsigned paints all your integers red or blue, respectively.
 [What color is Your Function](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/).
 The more of one you use, the more likely it is everything will also share the same signedness regardless of if it's appropriate.
-Since most integers never represent negative values though, I think it's more appropriate to paint everything blue in this case.
+Since most integers never require representing negative values, I personally think it's more appropriate to paint everything blue in this case.
+The exception is negative integer values.
+The rule is mostly positive integer values.
+The default of any programming language should align with the rule, rather than the exception.

 ### Checking for overflow and underflow is easier and safer
 Since C and C++ make signed integer overflow and underflow undefined, it's